-The Strategy 2014-2017 will guide the collective work of the upcoming three years of the IFMSA Team of Officials to achieve long-term strategic goals, defined by the National Member Organisations.
+The Strategy 2017-2020 will guide the collective work of the Federation for the upcoming three years with the aim to achieve long-term strategic goals, defined by the National Member Organisations.
 The Strategy 2017-2020 has four main pillars:

 You can also find the first Strategy Annual Implementation Report, presented by the Executive Board of 2014-2015.
 It includes an overview of the strategic goals achieved during the 1st year of the implementation of the strategy and a set of recommendations of the upcoming terms.